Franklin Gutiérrez: Seattle Mariners

-On December 10, 2008, Gutiérrez was traded to the Seattle Mariners as part of a three-team trade.
+On December 10, 2008, Gutiérrez was traded to the Seattle Mariners as part of a three-team trade that also included the New York Mets.
 Mariners' general manager Jack Zduriencik noted that the trade would not have gone through had Gutiérrez not been included in the trade.

-In 2008, Gutiérrez ranked 3rd among qualifying big league outfielders in UZR, an all-inclusive fielding statistic.
-Gutiérrez won a Fielding Bible Award as the top fielding right fielder in MLB.
-Dave Niehaus called Gutiérrez "Death to Flying Things" after a diving catch, a nickname that previously belonged to Bob Ferguson.

-In 2009, Gutiérrez had the most errors by a major league center fielder (7), due in part to the significant number of batted balls that he gets to.
-He led all of Major League Baseball in UZR and UZR/150, and was 6th in the AL in wins above replacement.
+In 2009, Gutiérrez had the most errors by a major league center fielder (7), due in part to the significant number of batted balls that he got to.
+He led all of Major League Baseball in UZR and UZR/150, was tied for second in the AL in sacrifice bunts (13), and ranked sixth in the AL in wins above replacement (6.6).
 Gutiérrez won another Fielding Bible Award as the top fielding center fielder in MLB.
-He batted .283/.339/.425, and ranked second in the American League with 13 sacrifice bunts.
+He posted a slash line of .283/.339/.425 with 18 home runs 70 RBI in 153 games.
+Mariners broadcaster Dave Niehaus called Gutiérrez "Death to Flying Things" after a diving catch, a nickname that previously belonged to Bob Ferguson.

-On January 6, 2010, it was reported that Gutiérrez and the Mariners were working on a 4-year contract extension for $20.5 million with a team option for a fifth year.
+On January 5, 2010, it was reported that Gutiérrez and the Mariners were working on a four-year contract extension for $20.5 million with a team option for a fifth year.
+The deal was officially finalized on January 8.

-In 2010, Gutiérrez was awarded his first Gold Glove.
-He finished the season with a 1.000 fielding average in 146 games as an outfielder.
-He also came in second place for Defensive Player of the Year on MLB.com awards.
-He batted .245/.303/.363.
+In 2010, Gutiérrez was awarded his first Gold Glove, finishing the season with a perfect 1.000 fielding percentage as an outfielder.
+He also came in second place for Defensive Player of the Year on MLB.com's This Year In Baseball Awards.
+Offensively, he slashed .245/.303/.363 with 12 home runs, 64 RBI and a career-high 25 stolen bases in 152 games.